HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 	for e in PlaceToMap.objects.all():
 		rawData.append([e.latitude, e.longitude, e.Name, e.Year, e.Count]) #Note that we're appending a list here.
 ```
 Here, PlaceToMap is the name of the model, and latitude, longitute, Name, Year, and Count are the names of the data fields.
-This is the django way to talk about a model's data points and data fields in views.py!
+This is the Django way to talk about a model's data points and data fields in views.py!
 Note that this ordering matches our template exactly: geoJSON wants latitude and longitude first (in the "coordinates" fields) then our properties in arbitrary but particular order we specified when we made the template.

 At this point, rawData is a list of lists, where each sublist is a comma-separated list of data fields for each particular data point.
 Now, we want to force all of this raw data, one point at a time, through the template we made and accumulate it into a variable to return.